gregpriday/copy-tree/README.md

 See the [Laravel Ruleset](./rulesets/laravel.json) for an example.

+For a complete guide on writing rulesets, see the [Writing Rulesets](docs/rulesets.md) documentation.

+For examples of rulesets for various project types, check out our [Ruleset Examples](docs/examples.md).

 ### Ruleset Format

 Rulesets are defined in JSON format.
 Here's an overview of the structure: